cysouw/diathesis/text/c13_zumInfinitive.md

 #### Attested verbs {.unnumbered}

-- Probably the same verbs as for the *gehen+zum‑In­fi­ni­tiv* can be used for the *kommen+vom‑In­fi­ni­tiv*.
+Probably the same verbs as for the *gehen+zum‑In­fi­ni­tiv* (see [sec:zuminfinitive-gehen]) can be used for the *kommen+vom‑In­fi­ni­tiv*.
+They will not be repeated here.

 ### *kommen+zum‑In­fi­ni­tiv* End of movement (*Bewegungsende*) {#sec:zuminfinitive-kommen-zum}

 The *kommen+zum‑In­fi­ni­tiv* has a very specific interpretation to indicate that a movement has reached an endpoint.
 For example *kommen zum Stehen* [@next a] means 'to grind to a halt'.
 The same construction can also be used metaphorically for other activities that come to a standstill, like the *Friedensverhandlungen* 'peace negotiations' in [@next b].
-There only appear to be handful of verbs that can be used in this construction and they all describe that a state is reached at the end of a movement.
+There only appear to be a handful of verbs that can be used in this construction and they all describe that a state is reached at the end of a movement.
 For want of a better term, I will use the German name ~~Bewegungsende~~ for this construction.

 ::: ex
 - Das Auto kommt vor der Ampel zum Stehen.
 - Die Friedensverhandlungen im Jemen sind zum Erliegen gekommen.^[~~DWDS~~: Die Zeit, 07.07.2017 (online).]
 :::

-Besides this stative usage, there are a few other sentence patterns that look similar, but have to be distinguished from it.
+Besides this stative usage, there are a few other sentence patterns that look similar, but are actually distinct.
 First, there is a *zum* adverbial structure with a teleological, meaning 'with the goal to'.
 This can be paraphrased in German with *um zu* [@next a].
 This is a widespread possibility for a *zum‑In­fi­ni­tiv* that is not specific for a combination with *kommen* (see [@sec:zuminfinitive-teleological]).
 Second, there is an interpretation of *kommen zu* meaning 'to get around to do something' [@next b].
 In this usage, the preposition *zu* is a governed preposition and can be paraphrased in German with *dazu+zu‑In­fi­ni­tiv* [@next c].
 This is a lexically separate meaning of the verb *kommen* with a governed prepositional subordination (see [@sec:zuminfinitive-subordination]).
 Third, there is a highly frequent fixed expression *zum Tragen kommen* 'to bring to bear' [@next d].
 Such lexicalised expressions are known in the German literature as *Funktions­verb­gefüge* (see [@sec:zuminfinitive-funktionsverb]).
 All these sentence patterns do not have to be distinguished from the stative *kommen+zum‑In­fi­ni­tiv* construction illustrated above in [@last].

 ::: ex
 - Kaum jemand sei zum Baden gekommen.^[~~DWDS~~: Die Zeit, 18.05.2017, Nr.
 21.] \